alol/teaching-git/README.md

 ***

-#Fork this and fix it
+#Fork this and fix the errors in the gh-pages branch.